 The deployment engine checks if an applicationInitialization section exists in web.config, if not it will automatically be created.
 See Warming up sites.

-7. The slot is started and a warmup process is triggered
+7. The slot is started and gets prepared for "Go Live"

-At this stage, a "swap with preview" is started, and the deployment engine monitors the site until it has completely started.
+At this stage, the slot gets started and a "swap with preview" is initiated.
+The deployment engine monitors the site until it has completely started and warm up has finished for all its instances.

 If the site works as expected, it is now swapped into the site's "production slot" of the current target environment (Preproduction or Production) and the old slot is stopped.
 If the site in the slot does not behave as expected, the swap is aborted and the slot site stopped.
 The files are saved for troubleshooting purposes, or until a new deployment is attempted.